mcsimenc/DerLab/SecretsOfTheDerLab.md

 export STmap=/home/mcsimenc/home2data/apple-pear/hiseq.huck.psu.edu/StringTieAssemblies/masked/stringtie2phytozome.map
 ```

-Then when you want to call the script you can simply do this,
+Then when you want to test the script you can simply do this,

 `$S $Psalmon $STsalmon $STmap`